CyberCRI/RedWire/README.md

 - Type conversions - explicit, implicit, or forbidden?
 - Is there not the need to parameterize an action tree by other actions (template method pattern)?
   - If no, good!
+- How should assets be accessed by actions and services?
+  - As a shared map?
+  - As parameters (eventually typed)?
+  - As a tree?
+- Would require.js bindings on actions be useful for internal libraries?

 Findings
 ========